 Before you start

-- Check you've entered all transactions for the return period, for example, all invoices, bills, credit notes, and manual journals.
+- Check you've entered all transactions for the return period (eg, all invoices, bills, credit notes, and manual journals).

-- Run the Bank Reconciliation Summary report for all bank accounts as at the end of your VAT Return period.
-Check all bank accounts are reconciled at that date.
+- Run the Bank Reconciliation Summary report for all bank accounts for the end of your VAT Return period.
+Check that all bank accounts are reconciled at that date.

 - Generate the General Ledger report and check it for any exceptions.

-- If this is your first VAT Return in Xero, in your Financial Settings check your VAT details are correct.
+- If this is your first VAT Return in Xero, check your VAT details are correct in your Financial Settings.

 - If this isn't your first VAT Return in Xero, check you've published all previous periods' returns in date order.

 Run your VAT Return